Haseeb-Sha/Git/ReadmeNotes.md

-# when you want to clone repo on git and do changes,
+# when you want to clone repo on git and do changes
-create a private repo
 gti clone a repo  .git
 for authentication we need to add ssh keys to my git git config